RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/measuring.md

 #### Pallets

-The Wopstr also supports scanning pallets and liftable crates (potatoes, sugarbeets).
+The MT 9 also supports scanning pallets and liftable crates (potatoes, sugarbeets).
 It will show you the contents and the volume of those contents.

 {% include manual_icon_image.html src="/assets/img/mods/seasons/wopstr/contents.jpg" alt="An icon depicting a half-filled can" name="Contents" info="The contents of the pallet, with its volume or amount (liters of potatoes or number of saplings)" %}

 ## Final remarks

-As said above, the Wopstr is magical, advanced and fragile.
-If it does not measure something you expect to, try it again in a different direction.
+If the MT 9 does not measure something you expect, then try it again in a different direction.

 In real life, trees can grow on, and on, depending on how much light and food they can get.
 This not the case in the game.
-That means 100% tree heigth means the tree can't grow anymore in the game.
+100% tree height means the tree can't grow anymore in the game.
 If it is stuck at 50%, it can't grow with the current tree distances.

 ## TODO